chemtrailoperator/chemtrailoperator-wiki/wiki/Endgame-Alpha-Synopsis-Main.md

 12. Farpoint
     As you plan with Admiral Danforth and Raven, an Alpha fleet occupies Greenrock, and you are dispatched to destroy the fleet as the Navy cannot receive authorization to enter the pirate system through the Free Worlds in time.

-13. Greenrock
-    After destroying the Alpha fleet, you are ordered to report to the reactivated naval base on New Iceland.

 14. New Iceland
     On New Iceland, you receive a commission as a commander in the Republic Navy and are ordered to report to Earth for official confirmation